 If she had a big dinner for special guests, she’d say why this or that was served “To the mayor, not the bishop!”
 Then she’d sing and talk to herself, look up, smile and coo like the old dove she was.
 She made us molasses butter for our morning biscuits.

-Poppa smoked his pipe in the house, but Zoe said she had better manners than to smell up the furniture cushions and puffed on hers in the swing on the back porch.
+Poppa smoked cigars in the house, but Zoe said she knew better than to smell up the furniture cushions, and took her pipe to the swing on the back porch.
 Zoe ran that house more than he did.
-He knew that Zoe was listened to up and down St. Charles.
-And in those days, that was saying a lot.
+He knew that Zoe was listened to up and down St. Charles, and that was saying a lot.

 Sunday mornings she’d fry rice beignets, the calas.
-She’d tell how they used to sing, the ladies in the Quarter selling their calas, ““Belles calas!
+She’d tell how they used to sing, the ladies in the Quarter selling their calas, “Belles calas!
 Mo gaignin calas, guaranti vous ve bons!
-Belles calas, belles calas!” and the girls would bring baskets to fill and take them back to the bedrooms where the men were waiting.
+Belles calas, belles calas!”
+Then she’s laugh and say how the fancy girls would run down the stairs with baskets to fill and take them back up to the bedrooms where the men were waiting with strong black coffee.